 Humans were not all that crossed the Atlantic during the Age of Exploration.
 Diseases, plants, and animals all transformed both hemispheres so dramatically that neither would be recognizable today in its pre-Columbian form.
 These phenomena are known as the Columbian Exchange, after the title of a 1972 book by University of Texas historian Alfred Crosby.
 Scholars now call the broader world version the Great Exchange.

-After 1491, biology wove its way into history as profoundly as the actions of politicians, theologians, and generals.
+Starting in 1492, biology wove its way into history as profoundly as the actions of politicians, theologians, and generals.
 American Indians, being isolated from Europeans, Africans, Middle Easterners, and Asians for thousands of years on separate continents, hadn’t built up immunities to alcohol and most Old World illnesses (smallpox, measles, cholera, typhoid, malaria, Bubonic plague, influenza, and common colds).
 Consequently, they suffered their effects at a disproportionate rate.
 Some estimates are as high as 60-90% of native populations killed in the centuries following Columbus’ arrival, but we’ll probably never know even a rough approximation of the New World population in 1491.

 Conversely, syphilis and tuberculosis might have made their way from America onto the Eurasian continent for the first time, killing millions over the succeeding centuries before penicillin and other cures were developed.
 Recent research from Pompeii, Italy indicates that European syphilis might have pre-dated American contact.
 Syphilis is difficult to track because it went by so many names.
 The English called it “French Disease,” the French called it “Naples Disease,” and Russians called it “Polish Disease.”
 Syphilis, it seems, was a disease most often contracted when away from home.
 New diseases had hit Europeans before, when the opening of the Silk Road to Asia (Chapter 2) brought plague-carrying fleas west.